pandas-dev/pandas/doc/source/r_interface.rst

-You can also use **convert_to_r_matrix** to obtain a ``Matrix`` instance, but bear in mind that it will only work with homogeneously-typed DataFrames (as R matrices bear information on the data type):
+You can also use **convert_to_r_matrix** to obtain a ``Matrix`` instance, but bear in mind that it will only work with homogeneously-typed DataFrames (as R matrices bear no information on the data type):

 .. ipython:: python